 Oven baked whole carrots

-Our roasted whole carrots are lightly seasoned with just honey, salt and herbs to enhance but not overpower the flavors of the carrots, and baked just long enough to softened but still maintain a slight crunch.
+Our roasted whole carrots are lightly seasoned with just honey, salt and herbs to enhance its natural sugars but not overpower the flavors of the carrots, and baked just long enough to softened but still maintain a slight crunch.
 Translation: not soggy.

 If you are looking to entertain or host a family meal, these roasted whole carrots also makes for a presentable and lovely dish.
 They look as beautiful on a serving plate as they are delicious.